Year 7 and 8 Computing Club

 GCSE Computer Science

-Year 11 are preparing for their final mock exams which will help them prepare for their GCSE exams in May.
+Year 11 have completed their final mock exams and there are some pleasing results.
 The students have been spending the time learning about the practical paper and how to answer some of the challenging questions.
-All students are working very hard and I hope that they continue this hard work over the next few months.
+All students are working hard and hope they continue this hard work over the next few weeks in preparation for the final GCSEs.

 Mrs Bennett